inform-us/requirements_specifications/informus/content/info_buttons_floorplans.md

 **DART call** This patient has been identified as having a difficult airway.
 In an airway emergency, the Difficult Airway Response Team (DART) should be call promptly to assist in airway management.

+**Doctor led turn** This patient has been identified as having a difficult or unstable airway.
+When turning this patient, a airway trained doctor should be present for prevention and management of airway dislodgement.

+**Senior Nurse led turn** This patient has been identified as having a slightly difficult airway.
+When turning this patient, as senior nurse should be responsible for stabilisation of airway to prevent dislodgement.